ovh/cds/docs/content/docs/components/cdn/_index.md

 ## What's CDN

-CDN is a service dedicated to receice and retrieve logs.
-It replaces the old system that stored logs in the CDS database
+CDN is a service dedicated to receive and retrieve logs.

 A CDN instance is started with scope Project and Run using token.

 CDN is linked to 2 types of storages:

-* Buffer Unit: to store step log temporarily during the execution
+* Buffer Unit: to store step log temporarily during the execution of a job

 * Storage Unit: to store complete step logs when it ends